There are only ever 2 MAIN THINGS that I recommend when people come to me looking for help.

-It is still considered “new age” and alternative, but there is an ever increasing body of research and results that support the effectiveness of tapping in helping people to create positive changes in what they believe, think, feel and do.
+It is still considered by many to be “new age” and alternative, but there is an ever increasing body of research and results that support the effectiveness of tapping in helping people to reduce stress response, create calm, and more effectively create positive changes in what they believe, think, feel and do.

 And ultimately, as with all things available to us in this world, I encourage you to make up your own mind about tapping and the value it might offer to your life, by trying it for yourself.

 Everyone, including you!
 It is easy to learn and simple to use.

 So long as you are capable of taking personal responsibility for your wellbeing, choices and actions, and how you use tapping, then it's a wonderful technique to learn and start using.